ENFORCEMENT

 ORS/CIC no

-Collected” letter to notify both Social Security and the obligor of the
+to notify both Social Security and the obligor of the refund.
+If the

-paid money towards the retained SSR, adjust the debt(s) appropriately to
+respondent(s) has not paid money towards the retained SSR, adjust the debt(s)

 Child Receiving Benefits Based on